MicrosoftDocs/fabric-docs/docs/governance/use-microsoft-purview-hub-data-owners.md

 author: paulinbar
 ms.topic: how-to
 ms.custom: build-2023
-ms.date: 11/19/2024
+ms.date: 12/08/2024
 ---

 # The Microsoft Purview hub for data owners (preview)

-Microsoft Purview hub is a centralized page in Fabric that helps Fabric administrators and users manage and govern their Fabric data estate.
-It contains reports that provide insights about sensitive data, item endorsement, and domains, and also serves as a gateway to more advanced capabilities in the Microsoft Purview governance and compliance portals such as Data Catalog, Information Protection, Data Loss Prevention, and Audit.
+Microsoft Purview hub for data owners is a centralized page in Fabric that helps Fabric data owners manage and govern their data in Fabric.
+It contains reports that provide insights about sensitive data, item endorsement, and domains, and also serves as a gateway to further exploration in the Microsoft Purview portal.

-> [!NOTE]
-> In this document, *Fabric administrators* refers to users who have the [Fabric administrator role](../admin/roles.md) or higher.

-The Purview hub has a view for Fabric administrators and a view for other (nonadmin) Fabric users.
-* Fabric administrators see insights concerning their organization's entire Fabric data estate.
-They also see links to capabilities in the Microsoft Purview governance and compliance portals to help them further analyze and manage governance of their organization's Fabric data.
-* Other users see insights about their own Fabric content and links to capabilities in the Microsoft Purview governance portal that help them further explore their data.

-When you open the hub, the appropriate view opens.
-In the sections below, select the appropriate tab to see the information that is relevant to you.
-The following image shows the data owner view.

 :::image type="content" source="./media/use-microsoft-purview-hub-data-owners/microsoft-purview-hub-general-data-owner-view.png" alt-text="Screenshot of the Microsoft Purview hub data owner view." lightbox="./media/use-microsoft-purview-hub-data-owners/microsoft-purview-hub-general-data-owner-view.png":::